hypre-space/hypredrive/docs/usrman-src/api_reference.rst

 For a full library-mode walkthrough and complete code examples, see :ref:`LibraryExamples`.

-Two rules matter most when using the API directly:
+Follow these two rules when you use the application programming interface (API) directly:

-- ``HYPREDRV_SetLibraryMode`` must be called before ``HYPREDRV_InputArgsParse`` when your
+- Call ``HYPREDRV_SetLibraryMode`` before ``HYPREDRV_InputArgsParse`` when your application
-  application owns the HYPRE matrices and vectors passed through ``LinearSystemSet*``.
+  owns the HYPRE matrices and vectors.
-- ``HYPREDRV_LinearSolverDestroy`` also destroys the associated preconditioner, so there is no need to call ``HYPREDRV_PreconDestroy`` afterward unless you are managing the preconditioner separately.
+- Do not call ``HYPREDRV_PreconDestroy`` after ``HYPREDRV_LinearSolverDestroy`` unless you
+  manage the preconditioner separately.
+The solver destroy function also destroys its preconditioner.

-For embedded applications that keep multiple ``HYPREDRV_t`` objects alive at once, use the object-bound annotation and hierarchical-stats APIs directly on the relevant handle.
-In the current API, ``HYPREDRV_Annotate*`` and ``HYPREDRV_StatsLevel*`` all take a ``HYPREDRV_t`` argument and record/query state for that specific object.
+An embedded application can keep multiple ``HYPREDRV_t`` objects active.
+Use the applicable handle with the annotation and hierarchical statistics APIs.
+The ``HYPREDRV_Annotate*`` and ``HYPREDRV_StatsLevel*`` functions record or query state for that handle.

 Reference by Topic
 ------------------

-The public API is organized below by workflow stage.
-The detailed per-function documentation remains in the generated Doxygen section that follows.
+The following groups organize the public API by workflow stage.
+The generated Doxygen section contains detailed documentation for each function.

 Core Type
 ~~~~~~~~~